Krison13425/password/README.md

 # Password Manager Application

 ## Overview
 This project is a password manager application built using Spring Boot, ReactJS, and Electron to create a cross-platform desktop application.
 It features user-friendly styling with Material-UI (MUI), secure OTP verification via SMTP email service, JWT authentication with Spring Security, SSL encryption for HTTP communication, and cryptographic encryption for storing passwords.
+The application also includes SwiperJS for enhanced interactive UI elements.

 ## Features
 - **Cross-Platform Desktop Application**: Built with Electron for compatibility across Windows, macOS, and Linux.